 What is cardiac arrest?

-Cardiac arrest is the abrupt loss of heart function in a person who may or may not have diagnosed heart disease.
+Cardiac arrest, also known as sudden cardiac arrest, is the abrupt loss of heart function in a person who may or may not have diagnosed heart disease.
 The time and mode of death are unexpected.
 It occurs instantly or shortly after symptoms appear.

 Each year, nearly 360,000 emergency medical services-assessed out-of-hospital cardiac arrests occur in the United States.